Skip to main content

 The collaboration flow:

-1. One user hosts a space — this generates a space code
+1. One user hosts a space with sdk.room.host() — this returns a room code

 4. The platform broadcasts changes, persists state, and resolves conflicts via